Loogosh/simpleAuras/README.md

 Conditions:
-- Unit: Which unit the aura is on.
+- Unit: Which unit the aura is on (Player/Target).
-- Type: is it a buff or a debuff.
+- Type: Buff, Debuff, Cooldown, or Reactive.
 - Low Duration Color*: If the auracolor should change at or below "lowduration"
 - Low Duration in secs*: Allways active, changes durationcolor to red if at or below, also changes color if activated.
 - In/Out of Combat: When aura should be shown